heinoskov/huawei-solar-battery-optimizations/README.md

 A big thank you to all the contributors who have helped improve this project:

-- [woopstar](https://github.com/woopstar): For numerous pull requests, bug fixes, and feature implementations.
+- [woopstar](https://github.com/woopstar): For numerous valuable input, pull requests, bug fixes, and feature implementations.
+- [JensenNick](https://github.com/JensenNick): For valuable input and discussions around the topic

-Your contributions, whether through code, documentation, or suggestions, have been invaluable in making this project better for everyone.
+Your contributions, whether through discussons, code, documentation, or suggestions, have been invaluable in making this project better for everyone.
 Thank you for your time and effort!<br><br>

 ## License